Title 1 - Family Engagement

 Grade level Goals:

-• Math: 40% of our SWES Gators will in Grade K will meet their annual stretch growth
+• Math: 30% of our SWES Gators will in Grade K will meet their annual stretch growth in Math by the EOY iReady diagnostic.

 Schoolwide Goals:

-• 28% of our SWES Gators in Grades k thru 5 will meet their annual stretch growth by
+• 24% of our SWES Gators in Grades k thru 5 will meet their annual stretch growth by the EOY iReady diagnostic in Math.

 COMMUNICATION ABOUT STUDENT LEARNING: